ghbuck/Advent-of-Code/src/2025/README.md

 }
 ```

 I feel pretty good about the implementation.
-It's a single-pass, efficint solution that works for both parts.
+It's a single-pass, efficient solution that works for both parts.